nivi1501/nivi1501.github.io/index.md

 2. [Nivedita Shrivastava and Bibhudendra Acharya "FPGA Implementation of RECTANGLE Block Cipher Architectures" in International Journal of Innovative Technology and Exploring Engineering (IJITEE)
 ISSN: 2278-3075, Volume-8 Issue-10, August 2019] (https://pdfs.semanticscholar.org/4b83/33663ad4a7001507c6b2e65887b6a91dae92.pdf)

+3. Nivedita Shrivastava, Pulkit Singh,and Bibhudendra Acharya, “A Novel Hardware Architecture for RECTANGLE block cipher in FPGA” in 5th International Conference on Nanoelectronics, Circuits and Communication systems (NCCS), 2018.

+4. Nivedita Shrivastava, B. Acharya, “VLSI implementation of ESF and QTL cipher” presented in 4th international Conference on microelectronics, Circuits and Communication systems (MCCS), 2019

+5. Nivedita Shrivastava, Pulkit Singh,and Bibhudendra Acharya, "Efficient hardware implementations of QTL cipher for RFID applications" in  International Jouranal of High Performance Systems Architecture, 2019.

 You can use the [editor on GitHub](https://github.com/nivi1501/nivi1501.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.